antonioscalaunina/pyANTI-FASc/README.md

 3 - If the MinGW Installation Manager automatically opens at the end of the installation, close it.

-4 - Search for the MinGW Installation Manager among the available apps (e.g. through the Windows menu) and run it
+4 - Search for the MinGW Installation Manager among the available apps (e.g. through the Windows menu) and run it.

 5 - From the available menu select all the packages having **gcc-fortran** in the name